KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when multiple filters match, but only one was expected.

-    throw [System.ServiceModel.Dispatcher.MultipleFilterMatchesException]::New("multiple filters match, but only one was expected.")
+    throw [System.ServiceModel.Dispatcher.MultipleFilterMatchesException]::New('multiple filters match, but only one was expected.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Dispatcher.MultipleFilterMatchesException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Dispatcher.MultipleFilterMatchesException.aspx)